Patriots Promise 2021

 Newport Beach, Ca 92660

 Fletcher Jones Motorcars and Veterans Legal Institute will host Patriots-Promise 2019 on Tuesday, November 12, 2019, from 5:30 pm to 9:00 pm at 3300 Jamboree Road Newport Beach, Ca 92660.
-You can help at-risk veteran here in Orange County by donating items to our live and silent auction!
+You can help at-risk veterans here in Orange County by donating items to our live and silent auction!
 You can donate items by downloading the .pdf form.

 Veterans Legal Institute® (VLI) provides pro bono legal assistance to the homeless, at risk, disabled and low-income current and former service members.
 VLI is helping Veterans eradicate barriers to housing, healthcare, education, employment, and foster self-sufficiency.
-VLI also advocates on behalf of its clients by providing community education and policy advocacy to increase awareness, resources, and overall protections to current and former members of the US military.
+VLI also advocates on behalf of its clients by providing community education and policy advocacy to increase awareness, resources, and overall protection to current and former members of the US military.

 Patriot’s Promise was founded in 2012 by John R. Baskin.
 John is an Executive Sales Associate at Fletcher Jones Motorcars.
-He is a Former Army Captain/Helicopter Pilot and Desert Storm Veteran.
+He is a former Army Captain/Helicopter Pilot and Desert Storm Veteran.
 John felt a strong calling to give back and honor his father Colonel (Reverend), Ronald R. Baskin.
-Colonel Baskin served in both the Korean and Vietnam War before retiring after 33 years of decorated Service.
+Colonel Baskin served in both the Korean and Vietnam War before retiring after 33 years of decorated service.
 Colonel Baskin spent many unselfish hours administering to homeless, broken and forgotten soldiers at VA Hospitals in Indiana, Illinois, Texas, and Georgia.
 Colonel Baskin passed away in 2010.
 This year we will also pay honor to John’s brother, former Army Major Ronald R. Baskin Jr. who passed away unexpectedly in 2013